What is an AntiPublic checker? | Blog - DorkPlus

 • Honeypots (traps set by security teams)

-• Prioritize private combos for credential stuffing, account takeovers, or dark web sales.
+• They prioritize private combos for credential stuffing, account takeovers, or dark web sales.

 Security Researchers & Bug Bounty Hunters (Ethical Use):